 TAMING MR. RUDGE

 The following story about his prep school, Highfield School at Liphook, Hampshire was told by the author Robert “Robin” Cecil Romer Maugham (1916-81), 2nd Viscount Maugham in his autobiography, Escape From the Shadows (London, 1972), pp. 40-45.
-He also wrote a novel, The Wrong People, whose two main protagonists were pederasts of very different character.
+Later stories from the same book can be read in Robin Maugham at Eton.
+He recounted two more Greek love episodes in his life in a later memoir, Search for Nirvana, and also wrote a novel, The Wrong People, whose two main protagonists were pederasts of very different character.

 Maugham went to Highfield when he was nine, and loathed it from the outset, finding himself unpopular.
 The events described took place around 1928.
 He says he was then “astonishingly innocent” and “did not discover the true meaning of fornication” until he reached Eton at thirteen.